-Lemma 4.2 (monotonicity).
-If buyer i's demand model is natural and routing is done using SPQ, then fixing bids of other buyers and realized demand, buyer i's allocation up to and including any epoch t under the greedy policy is expost monotone in bid value b_i .
+LEMMA 4.2 (MONOTONICITY).
+If buyer i's demand model is natural, then fixing bids of other buyers and realized demand, buyer i's allocation up to and including any epoch t under the greedy policy is expost monotone in bid value b_i .

-Proof.
+PROOF.
 The proof uses the following lemma.

-Lemma 4.3.
-If routing is done using SPQ and the demand function is natural, then for any t, bid values and realized demand, following the greedy policy in every period up to and including t maximizes the total amount of network capacity used by the buyer, x_t , up to and including period t.
+LEMMA 4.3.
+For any t, when the demand function is natural, then fixing bid values and realized demand, following the greedy policy in every period up to and including t maximizes the total amount of network capacity used by the buyer, x_t , up to and including period t.

-Proof.
+PROOF.
 We proceed by induction on t.
 By fixing bid values and fixing realized demand we have isolation.
 The base case is simple: if t = 1 then using less than $\min(c_1, d_1)$ for any c_1, d_1 does not maximize x_1 .